Inside: Picture books about friendship for teaching children about how to make friends and be a good friend.

 Should I Share My Ice Cream is another fun Elephant & Piggie early reader.
 (We’re huge fans of the series here!)
 This story is about sharing and being generous with our friends.

-Picture Books About Resolving Differences
+Children’s Books About Friendship Problems and Resolving Differences

 When you least expect it, your enemy may become your best friend.
 Enemy Pie tells a story of the classic ‘killing them with kindness’ in the best way!
 This is another story that I loved reading aloud as a teacher, and it’s one of my very favorite picture books about friendship.